-Susan Teeter begins her 3rd year of retirement from coaching after spending 33 seasons as the head coach of the Princeton women’s swim team and 43rd year in coaching.
+Susan Teeter retired recently from active coaching after spending 33 seasons as the head coach of the Princeton women’s swim team and 45 years in the sport.
+She has divided her time as a special consultant to the USA Swimming National Team Director, Lindsay Mintenko and as an Assistant Coach on the International Swim League’s DC Trident Team.
 While at Princeton, she was the all-time leader in wins, Teeter racked over 224 dual meet victories, and guided Princeton to an incredible 17 Ivy League titles.
 Teeter is the Ex-officio President of the College Swimming & Diving Coaches Association.
 Currently Teeter speaks and consults all over the country on Team Culture and Leadership.
-She serves as the Leadership Coach and Volunteer swimming coach for the Rider University Men’s and Women’s swimming teams.
-She also created and runs a Leadership program for the captains of all sports at Princeton University.
-Currently she also serves as a special consultant to the USA Swimming National Team Director.
+She also creates and runs Leadership workshops across the country.

 During her time coaching at Princeton, Teeter had a seven-season winning stretch, her teams won a Princeton-record 47 consecutive meets, a streak that ended in 2004 at nationally-ranked Pittsburgh.
 Princeton also won five consecutive Ivy League titles during that time period (2000-04).